Capstone Project | Explained step by step with examples

 Using your outline, work through the paper from beginning to end.
 Normally, the opening paragraph should ‘hook’ the reader, contain your thesis statement, and explain what you are going to do in the paper so that the reader knows what to expect.

 Be careful to link your subsequent sections to your main argument, make them substantive and persuasive.
 Importantly, however, avoid exaggeration.
 Do not overstate your points in ways that are clearly not supported by evidence.
 Be clear about what is known and what is not known.
-Recognize complexity but stay with your main argument.
+Recognize complexity but always stay with your main argument.

 A paragraph is a means of developing and framing an idea or impression.
 As a general rule, you should address only one major idea per paragraph.
 Keep in mind that the divisions between paragraphs aren’t random, but indicate a shift in focus.
 In other words, you must carefully and clearly organize the order of your paragraphs so that they are logically positioned throughout your paper.